MySecret Encryption Utility

 MySecret is a command-line freeware utility that can be used to encrypt and decrypt messages in an email-friendly manner.
 It works by encrypting or decrypting the contents of the clipboard.
 It can also work in file mode.

-MySecret.exe is small - 150 kB - and quick.
-It uses the Blowfish algorithm to create base64-encoded text output that can be easily transmitted over the Internet or stored on any computer system.
-For more information on Blowfish see the web site of its inventor, Bruce Schneier and his references to Products that Use Blowfish.
+MySecret.exe is small - 180 kB - and quick.
+It creates base64-encoded text output that can be easily transmitted over the Internet or stored on any computer system.

 Contents